The Screenwriter's Simple Guide to Writing TV Scripts

 You have to ask yourself what kind of show you'd like to create and where you see that type of show debuting.

-You can't write a violent, edgy, and sexual explicit pilot and expect any of the major networks to pick it up.
+You can't write a violent, edgy, and sexually explicit pilot and expect any of the major networks to pick it up.
 You'd have to go to either basic cable or premium channels.
 And if you're including harsh language and nudity, you need to know which of those channels will allow that.
 Basic cable shows can say "shit" a certain number of times and can show bare buttocks and side views of breasts, but that's it.
 Anything more, as far as F-bombs and full frontal nudity, you'll have to market the pilots to premium channels and production companies that are making such shows.

 Beyond that, make sure to still embrace the Less is More mantra, don't include camera angles or scene numbers (the above examples were taken from shooting scripts), and above all else, give the powers that be a hybrid of something they've seen and something they've never seen.